Joan Querol

 Joan Querol Serrano (born 7 December 2006) is a Spanish race walker.
 He won the 2025 European Athletics U20 Championships over 10,000 metres.

 Career

 He is from Valencia, and is coached in race walking by his father.
-He finished in second place in the men’s U20 10km race walk event at the 2025 European Race Walking Championships in Podebrady, Czech Republic in May 2025.
+He finished in second place in the men’s U20 10 km race walk event at the 2025 European Race Walking Championships in Podebrady, Czech Republic in May 2025.

 He set a Spanish under-20 national record for the 10,000 metres race walk in winning the gold medal at the 2025 European Athletics U20 Championships in Tampere, Finland.
 His time of 39:10.04 also set a new championship record for the event.
 In September 2025, he was nominated for the European Athletics male rising star award.